 I was escorted to my room and was given a brief rundown of the property.
 The whole check-in process was a breeze.

-The “Best” rooms give you an outdoor patio, or balcony, and an extra large dining room.
-I booked the “Best” room through Hotels.com.
+The “Best” or “Superior” rooms give you an outdoor patio, or balcony, and an extra large dining room.
+I booked the “Best” room through Booking.
 I was in Room 26 & it had a wonderful balcony with both mountain and pool views.

 Staying on brand, the entire room was outfitted with really cool blue wallpaper, decor & mid century modern furniture.
 I loved all the little details.
 It’s what made this place really feel like a Boutique Hotel.